 Bosnia and Herzegovina was a revelation for me when I first visited back in 2016 on my Career Break.
 I knew next to nothing about this country when I arrived in Mostar on a bus from Dubrovnik, but now it’s the first European country I urge people to check out if they are headed that way.
-These are just some of the many stories I have from Mostar in the southern Herzegovina region.
+These are just some of the stories I have from my time Mostar in the southern Herzegovina region.

 But first, a coffee break